SleekView for PublishPress Capabilities: roles & users as tables

 Users by role with extras visible

 Standard WP users screen shows primary role only.
-SleekView surfaces extra capabilities granted directly to a user via wp_capabilities usermeta — critical for spotting privilege drift.
+SleekView surfaces extra capabilities granted directly via wp_capabilities usermeta — critical for spotting privilege drift.

 Bulk role and cap changes